contao/docs/docs/manual/guides/install-test-versions.en.md

 ## Installing Developer Versions

-During the [development of a Contao version][releasePlan] you can also install the development version for testing purposes.
+You can also install the [development version][releasePlan] for testing purposes instead of just the already defined release candidates.
 This way you can test the latest changes without having to wait for a new release.
 Though this might of course also contain some unstable code.

 In this case instead of requiring a specific _version_ of Contao, a specific _branch_ of Contao's public Git repository will be required.
 The current minor version in development